 24 months x £35/mnth = £840

-£840, that’s some phone.
+Over One Thousand Quid for a phone?
 What does it do?
 Give you an Indian head massage before bed?
-Unless you need more than 250 mins of call-time, you could be spending just £240 over 2 years on giffgaff.
+Unless you need more than 500 mins of call-time, you could be spending just £240 over 2 years on giffgaff (or £264 if you need unlimited data).
 And if you do need more than 250 mins, get a bigger goody bag: 400 mins for £15.
-Oh yeah, but have you seen the price of iPhones?
-They cost hundreds anyway!
-Well that’s because apple are taking the p**s quite frankly.
-But it’s hardly your only option.
-I picked up a Google Nexus One on ebay for £200 (good as new), running Android 2.3 (Gingerbread).
+"Have you seen the price of iPhones?
+They cost hundreds anyway!"
+You definitely do pay handsomely for the latest & greatest gadgetry, but at the same time you can pick up some very capable devices for no more than £200.
+You can often grab yourself a real bargain on ebay, as many people keep their phones in excellent condition.

 How do I get the free £5?

-Giffgaff will boost your credit by £5 if you sign up via an affiliate link, such as (mine!):
+Giffgaff will boost your credit by £5 if you sign up through an existing member, like me for example!

 http://giffgaff.com/orders/affiliate/jimlit

-The free fiver will be added after you have activated the SIM and made your first top-up, which is done online and takes no time.
-I also get £5 credit, so everyone’s a winner
+The free fiver will be added after you've activated the SIM and made your first top-up, which is done online and takes no time.
+I also get £5 credit, so everyone's a winner :)

 Will giffgaff work with my iPhone?